beep-patrick/Basic-Auth-Demo/README.md

 # Basic-Auth-Demo
-A demo of a nodejs and redis based basic authentication rest API service
+Demo of a node.js and redis based basic auth API.